Day of the Tentacle: Creative design

 The staff collaboratively designed the characters.
 They first discussed the character personalities, which Larry Ahern used to create concept art.
 Ahern wanted to make sure that the art style was consistent and the character designs were established early, in contrast to what had happened with Monkey Island 2, in which various artists came in later to help fill in art assets as necessary, creating a disjointed style.
 Looney Tunes animation shorts, particularly the Chuck Jones-directed Rabbit of Seville, What's Opera, Doc?, and Duck Dodgers in the 24½th Century inspired the artistic design.
 The cartoonish style also lent itself to providing larger visible faces to enable more expressive characters.
 Peter Chan designed backgrounds, spending around two days to progress from concept sketch to final art for each background.
 Chan too used Looney Tunes as influence for the backgrounds, trying to emulate the style of Jones and Maurice Noble.
 Ahern and Chan went back and forth with character and background art to make sure both styles worked together without too much distraction.
 They further had Jones visit their studio during development to provide input into their developing art.
 The choice of art style inspired further ideas from the designers.
-Grossman cited cartoons featuring Pepé Le Pew, and commented that the gag involving a painted white stripe on Penelope Pussycat inspired a puzzle in the game.
+Grossman cited cartoons featuring Pepé Le Pew, and the gag involving a painted white stripe on Penelope Pussycat inspired a puzzle.
 The artists spent a year creating the in-game animations.

 The script was written in the evening when fewer people were in the office.
 Grossman considered it the easiest aspect of production, but encountered difficulties when writing with others around.

 With a time travel story, I leave a bottle of wine somewhere, and it causes a bottle of vinegar to appear in the same place four hundred years later.
 Same basic idea: I do X over here, and it causes Y over there.
 Whether ‘over there’ means in the next room or 400 years in the future is irrelevant.
 I will say that it was really fun to think about the effects of large amounts of time on things like wine bottles and sweaters in dryers, and to imagine how altering fundamentals of history like the Constitution and the flag could be used to accomplish petty, selfish goals like the acquisition of a vacuum and a tentacle costume.
 We definitely enjoyed ourselves designing that game.